imeleges/YPDS_Projects/README.md

 [![PROJ_05](https://img.shields.io/badge/go%20to%20PROJ-05-success)](https://github.com/imeleges/YPDS_Projects/tree/main/PROJ_05)
 ![ML](https://img.shields.io/static/v1?label=&message=ML&color=blue)
-## "Telecom Company Pt 2: Building a model to determine a suitable tariff"
+## "Telecom Company Part 2: A tariff recommendation model "

 ### Task
 Based on the previous data study, build the Machine Learning model for the classification problem, which finds a suitable tariff

 ### Description
-A system has been developed that can analyze customer behavior and offer users a new tariff.
-A model has been built for the classification problem, which will select the fitting tariff.
+A system recommending users a more suitable tariff based on their data usage, amount of calls and sms.
-A model was built with the highest accuracy value.
+A classification model with the highest accuracy value is built to select the tariff to be suggested to the user.
-The share of correct answers has been increased to 0.75.
-Accuracy tested on a test set.
+Correct ratio answers raised to 0.75.
+Accuracy tested on the test sample.

 **Trends**
 [![Data Analyst](https://img.shields.io/static/v1?label=trend&message=Data%20Analyst&color=218c74)](#)